Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Seal Speed: 4

 Effects: This requires you to touch your target’s head; thereafter, they are part of your telepathic network.
 All people who you’ve brought in can talk to you, and one another, mentally.
 You can have up to CHA/20 people linked this way, not counting yourself.

+You can remove someone from this link, and they can remove themselves, at will.
+It has a maximum range of CHA*10 yards.

+If two Yamanaka link, their limits of people are combined, though each Yamanaka counts as one person towards the total limit.
+The distance limits are also pooled; as long as someone is within range of any of the linked Yamanaka, they can remain part of the network.

 #### --( Shintenshin no Jutsu - Mind Body Switch Technique )--
 The signature ability of the Yamanaka, this jutsu allows them to send their consciousness into a target’s body, seizing control of it and keeping their target, essentially, along for the ride.
 They’re aware of what’s going on, but unable to take any sort of action.